marifl/formr_dev_docker/README.md

 # formr dockerized development environment

 This is just an attempt to make it easier to start developing formr.
 This setup is not suitable for production.
+It permits arbitrary code execution on OpenCPU, the database is not encrypted, the HTTP connection is not encrypted, etc.

 ### 0. Requirements
 - [Docker & Docker compose](https://docs.docker.com/compose/install) (docker compose minimum version is 2)

 ## Short version
 - Clone this repository
-- Run `./setup.sh`
+- Run `./setup.sh` (careful, this is destructive)
-- Configure values in `.env`
+- Configure values in `.env` (not needed for a quick try)
 - Run `./build.sh`
 - Configure `formr_app/formr/config/settings.php`, especially the email account used for email verification.
 Run `docker compose restart` after file changed.

-## LOng Version
+## Long Version

 ### 1. Copy and prepare files
 - Run `./setup.sh`